PBjr2002/So_Long/README.md

 ## Project Overview

-**So_Long** was a 2D tile-based game developed as part of the 42 programming school curriculum.
+**So_Long** is a 2D tile-based game developed as part of the 42 programming school curriculum.
 The goal of the project extended beyond simply making a game — it involved building a **custom game engine** from scratch using **MiniLibX**, a lightweight graphical library.
 This required handling input, graphics, map parsing, and game logic, all at a low level in C.

 The game concept was inspired by **classic snake mechanics**: the player character **grows longer each time it collects an item**, and the game ends if the player collides with its own body or touches an enemy.
 This added a strategic layer to the gameplay, requiring careful navigation of the map.